menandmice/micetro_docs/guides/user-manual/acl_permissions.rst

   An information button will appear on the top right of the dialog box, providing a summary of dependent permissions enables if hovered over.

-  Turning off the permissions will **not** disable the automatically enabled dependent permissions.
+  Turning off the permission(s) will **not** disable the automatically enabled dependent permissions.
+Turning off the dependent permission(s) will still allow the role to be saved.

 .. _block-permission:

 Block permission
 ----------------

-When a permission is enabled, it'll set the access flag to ``allow``, otherwise it'll set it as ``deny``.

-When you **block** a permission on a role, it'll prevent any other role to overwrite that permission.
+When a permission is enabled, it'll set the access flag to ``allow``.
+When you **block** a permission on a role, it is set as ``deny`` and *prevent any other role* to overwrite that permission.

 *Example:* The role *Worfklow Blocked* has the "Access to Workflow module" permission blocked.
 The built-in role "DNS approvers" has this permission enabled.
 Attaching user ``janedoe`` to both roles will result in the user **not** being able to access the Workflow module.
 Even though the *DNS approvers* role would allow it, the permission block set in *Workflow Blocked* will prevent it to take effect.